Daniely2564/markdown-storage/devsummit-2025/presentation.md

 ![alt text](image.png)

-Continuous Testing is a software testing practice where tests are executed automatically at every stage of the software development lifecycle.
-The goal is to identify defects early, ensure high software quality, and provide fast feedback to developers.
+Continuous Testing is a software testing practice where automated tests are executed at every stage of the software development lifecycle.
+The primary goal is to identify defects early, maintain high software quality, and provide prompt feedback to developers—ensuring that changes do not introduce regressions.

-The diagram as you see is similar, but the key idea is this happens on every stage of software development life cycle.
-Good example can be an event triggered upon every pull request.
-For every pull request committed, automation can be setup to validate the branch and ensure that there are no regressions.
+The diagram as you see is similar to the previous CI/CD pipeline, but the key idea is testing occurs at every stage of the software development life cycle.
+Good example where this can be implemented is within pull request, where automated tests validate the branch as soon as a commit is pushed.
+This helps detect issues before they reach production, reducing the cost and effort of fixing defects later.

+At the end of the workflow, it should inform the author of the test results, ensuring the changes wouldn't cause regression.
+This proactive approach enables fast iteration, reliable code changes, and a stable release pipeline.

+#### Demo on Continuous testing

+We will dive into the actual code

 ---